 Before we start discussing the topic of developing 64-bit program code, let us speak about backward compatibility of 64-bit Windows versions, with 32-bit applications.
 Backward compatibility is arranged through the mechanisms implemented in WoW64.

-WoW64 (Windows-on-Windows 64-bit) is a subsystem of Windows operating system that allows you to execute 32-bit applications on all the 64-bit versions of Windows.
+WoW64 (Windows-on-Windows 64-bit) is a subsystem of Windows operating system, which allows you to execute 32-bit applications on all the 64-bit versions of Windows.

 The WoW64 subsystem does not support the following programs:

-Compilation of 64-bit code does not only allow you to avoid using WoW64 but also gives you an additional performance gain.
-This is explained by architectural modifications in the microprocessor such as an increased number of general-purpose registers.
-For an average program, you may expect a 5-15% performance gain after mere recompilation.
+Compilation of 64-bit code does not only allow you to avoid using WoW64, but also gives you an additional performance gain.
+This is explained by architectural modifications in the microprocessor, such as an increased number of general-purpose registers.
+For an average program, you may expect a 5-15% performance gain after recompilation alone.

 Because of the WoW64 layer, 32-bit programs are less efficient in the 64-bit environment than in their native 32-bit one.
-But still simple 32-bit applications can get one benefit of being executed in the 64-bit environment.
-Maybe you know that a program built with the switch "/LARGEADDRESSAWARE:YES" can allocate up to 3 Gbytes of memory if a 32-bit Windows is launched with the switch "/3gb".
+However, simple 32-bit applications can still get one benefit of being executed in the 64-bit environment.
+Maybe you know that a program built with the switch "/LARGEADDRESSAWARE:YES" can allocate up to 3 Gbytes of memory, if a 32-bit Windows is launched with the switch "/3gb".
 Well, the same 32-bit program built on a 64-bit system can allocate almost 4 Gbytes of memory (in practice it is usually about 3.5 Gbytes).